 Today’s economic environment presents many challenges.
 But along with these challenges comes opportunities and potential rewards for those who can identify long-term trends.

 Whether you’re facing retirement—or looking to better understand certain investment ideas—we can help you address your most pressing money questions.

 Our first priority is your overall financial success.
 We want to learn more about your personal situation, identify your dreams and goals, and understand your tolerance for risk.
 Long-term relationships that encourage open and honest communication have been the cornerstone of my foundation of success.

 Our site is filled with educational videos, articles, presentations, and calculators designed to help you learn more about the world of personal finance.
 As you search my website, send me a note regarding any questions you may have about any particular investment concepts or products.
 We'll get back to you quickly with a thoughtful answer.

-As an independent branch office of Summit Brokerage Services, Inc., we are available to help you seek financial independence through creation and implementation of a properly constructed financial plan.
+As an independent branch office of Cambridge Investment Research we are available to help you seek financial independence through creation and implementation of a properly constructed financial plan.

 We’re here to help educate you about the basic concepts of financial management; to help you learn more about who we are; and to give you fast, easy access to market performance data.
 We hope you take advantage of this resource and visit us often.
 Be sure to add our site to your list of "favorites" in your Internet browser.
 We frequently update our information, and we wouldn’t want you to miss any developments in the area of personal finance.